kimbring2/minecraft_ai/README.md

 <img src="image/04-08-28.png" width="500">

 ## How to equip a Wooden Pickaxe
-There are some minor bugs in the MineRL package, but it was necessary to use a different method than the manual, especially when wearing a wooden pickaxe.
-Originally the command with action ['equip'] = 3 must be changed to action ['equip'] = 'wooden_pickaxe'.
+There are some minor bugs in the MineRL package.
+It is necessary to use a different method insteade of method in manual when equipting a Wooden Pickaxe.
+An action ['equip'] = 3 command must be changed to action ['equip'] = 'wooden_pickaxe'.

 ## Combine various tasks into one
 In order to solve the MineRL ObtainIronPickaxe-v0 environment, solving a simple environment is needed at first.
 Especially in the case of the competition, since the starting position is random, the agent can be activated first in an area where there are no trees around.
 In this case, we need to move to the area where the tree is, instead of trying to do the treechop task right away.